chourroutm/SmartInterpol/README.md

 * A machine with a GPU - GPU memory requirements depend on size of input volume.

-* An installation of Matlab version R2019a/9.6 (newer and/or slightly older version may also work, but have not been tried extensively).
+* An installation of Matlab version R2019a/9.6 (newer and/or slightly older version may also work, but have not been tried extensively) with add-ons Image Processing Toolbox, Computer Vision Toolbox, Deep Learning Toolbox and Parallel Computing Toolbox

 *********************************************************